Key mixed migration characteristics

 In recent years there have been well-documented reports of robbery and violence towards migrants coming to and passing through Somaliland.

-However, following the September 2011 proclamation instructing all undocumented migrants to leave.
-Since then, various reports indicate that Ethiopians are experiencing xenophobic attitudes, are harassed by the authorities and members of the public and face forced deportation from the authorities.
-This is an on-going situation facing thousands of Ethiopians in Somaliland, although in recent weeks/months many thousand have also, allegedly, left Somaliland and returned to Ethiopia on their initative.
+Since the September 2011 proclamation instructing all undocumented migrants to leave Somaliland, various reports indicate that Ethiopians are experiencing xenophobic attitudes, are harassed by the authorities and members of the public and face forced deportation from the authorities.
+This is an on-going situation facing thousands of Ethiopians in Somaliland, although in recent weeks/months many thousand have also, allegedly, left Somaliland and returned to Ethiopia on their initiative.

-As reported by Human Rights Watch, on December 28, authorities forcibly returned 20 Ethiopians who were arrested a few days earlier during a meeting between refugee leaders and Somaliland officials at the Interior Ministry in Hageisa.
+As reported by Human Rights Watch, in December 2012, authorities forcibly returned 20 Ethiopians who were arrested a few days earlier during a meeting between refugee leaders and Somaliland officials at the Interior Ministry in Hargeisa.
 The report claimed that according to UNHCR fifteen members of the group were registered refugees and five were registered asylum seekers.

 National immigration policies

-As mentioned, registration of asylum seekers ceased in 2008.
+Somaliland ceased the registration of asylum seekers in 2008 but later re-opened it in 2012,but restricting the registration, to only migrants/refugees who arrived before 2008.
 Despite the move, migrants continued to flow into Somaliland up until 2011 when the government issued a decree expelling "80,000" unregistered foreigners.
+It remains unclear whether it was effected.
 The decree was reinforced in November 2011 with new laws outlawing the hiring and employment of undocumented foreigners in Somaliland.

 According to the 2008 Trafficking in persons report there are laws in the Republic of Somaliland explicitly prohibiting forced labor, involuntary servitude, and slavery, but no specific laws exist against these practices in other parts of Somalia.
 Trafficking for sexual exploitation may be prohibited under the most widespread interpretations of Shari'a and customary law, but there is neither a unified police force in the territory to enforce these laws, nor any authoritative legal system through which traffickers could be prosecuted.